 A new vector of cybersecurity threats is on the rise – this time in hardware security.

-The essence of power analysis, which is a type of side-channel attack, is the study of power consumption or electromagnetic emission of a device to acquire cryptographic keys or other secrets processed by the device.
+The essence of the power analysis, which is a type of side-channel attack, is the study of the power consumption or the electromagnetic emission of a device in order to acquire cryptographic keys or other secrets processed by the device.